-VICTORIA, Texas, April 9 It hasn't been long since Caterpillar Inc looked like the typical resident of the Rust Belt.
-Having misjudged how deep the U.S. economy would decline, the world's largest maker of construction machinery reduced its workforce by 33,000 people worldwide in 2009, closed plants and posted lower profits.
+VICTORIA, Texas, April 9 (Reuters) - It hasn’t been long since Caterpillar Inc looked like the typical resident of the Rust Belt.
+Having misjudged how deep the U.S. economy would decline, the world’s largest maker of construction machinery reduced its workforce by 33,000 people worldwide in 2009, closed plants and posted lower profits.

 But the Peoria, Illinois-based company has mounted a quick recovery and is emerging as the poster child for America’s manufacturing renaissance.

 In 24 months, 15 Caterpillar facilities have been built or updated in the United States, tens of thousands of workers have been added to the payroll and $2 billion is committed for capital investments on its home soil this year.